Punyashreee/UE24CS645BC2_PES1PG25CS086_Fashion_MNIST_CNN/README.md

 # Dataset

-Fashion-MNIST dataset provided by TensorFlow/Keras is used for testing the trained CNN model.
+Fashion-MNIST dataset provided by TensorFlow/Keras is used for training and testing.

 ## Dataset Details